TamaMcGlinn/PacVim/README.md

 moves (up, down, right, left) and the player.
 <br>

-Each ghost contains its own thread.
-A global mutex, called `mtx`, is used (in `think`) to ensure that resources are shared properly.
+Each ghost has its own think function called periodically to move.

 `helperFns.cpp`
 Contains methods that allow easy changes of the screen.
 A few of them: